 “Whatdo you mean, it’s not a matter of taste?
 I like using ligatures when I code.”
 Great!
 In so many ways, I don’t care what you do in private.
 Although I predict you will eventually burn yourself on this hot mess, my main concern is typography that faces other human beings.
 So if you’re preparing your code for others to read—whether on screen or on paper—skip the ligatures.
 Not least because you won’t even know when they go wrong.
 See trademark and copyright symbols for a related cautionary tale.

 One inspiration for this piece was the LaTeX crowd, who would routinely write me to insist their typography was infallible.
 And yet.
 I kept seeing LaTeX-prepared books that incorrectly substituted curly quotes for backticks.
 For instance, the example below is from Kent Dybvig, The Scheme Programming Language, 4th ed.
 In this chunk of Scheme code, the opening-quote marks are supposed to be backticks; the closing-quote mark is supposed to be a single straight quote:

 “Butcode samples like these aren’t really ambiguous, because everyone knows that you don’t type the curly quotes.”
 A sloppy argument, though it may be true for languages that only accept ASCII input.
-But many contemporary languages (e.g., Racket) accept UTF-8 input.
+But many modern languages (e.g., Racket) accept UTF-8 input.
 In that case, curly quotes can legitimately be part of the input stream.
 So ambiguity is a real possibility.
 Same problem with ligatures.

 The other inspiration for this piece were the people who repeatedly asked me when Triplicate would get ligatures, Powerline characters, and so on.
 Answer, as nicely as possible: never.